 For nearly a decade, Ability Prosthetics & Orthotics, Inc. has been collecting donated prosthetic limbs and components.
 The company’s eleven patient care centers serve as drop off points for the donated limbs.
 Ability then partners with non-profit groups and organizations from local communities to “disassemble” the prosthetics for inventory and shipping.
-All usable pieces are shipped to Prosthetic Hope International.
-The mission of Prosthetic Hope International is to provide rehabilitation care for people who need prosthetic and orthotic (P&O) services by developing, operating, or supporting P&O clinics; by networking with other NGO’s; and by partnering individuals in need with service providers all over the world.
-The donated parts help those in countries such as Haiti, the Dominican Republic and the Philippines.
+All usable pieces are shipped to Range of Motion Project (ROMP) in its Components for Cause Program.
+ROMP is a non-profit, for impact healthcare organization providing high-quality prosthetic and orthotic care through its operations in Guatemala, Mexico, Ecuador, and the United States.
+The reusable parts are prepared, packaged, and shipped to ROMP’s field locations, where the highest quality care is provided to people facing the barriers of poverty and broken/nonexistent rehabilitation systems.

 Washington, DC- Ability Prosthetics & Orthotics, Inc. of Exton, Pa recently made a limb donation to the Philippines.
 The limb drive took place across Ability’s 10 patient care offices, which predated the recent earthquake and typhoon, was in conjunction with the film Rescue in the Philippines to say “thank you” to the Philippine nation for opening their doors during WWII to thousands of Jews fleeing Nazi Germany.
 Ability collects old, unused prosthetic limbs every two years with this year focusing on the Philippines.
 The recent disaster has only magnified the need for artificial limbs in the Philippines.